danielgit0/demo-flask-with-actions-and-kubernetes/README.md

 ## GitHub actions

+This section will describe how to create and configure a GitHub Workflow to automate: tests execution, create a docker image and deploy to a Kubernetes Cluster.

 ### self-hosted runner

 A [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) is a system that you deploy and manage to execute jobs from GitHub Actions on GitHub.com.